 The title of this article was originally ’10 Easy Steps’, but I decided that was way inaccurate.
 Let’s be honest, choosing who can and can’t attend your wedding is never easy, right?
 It’s possibly the task you’re dreading most.
-And it’s true, there are a million little bits of information to consider, and feelings that might get hurt, and complications that could (and probably will) develop.
+And it’s true, there are a million little bits of information and wedding guest list etiquette to consider, and feelings that might get hurt, and complications that could (and probably will) develop.
 Nobody likes to be left out of stuff.
-But the good news is that if you follow a logical process, step by step, and the ‘rules’ (which you make yourselves) are clear to your family, etc. then you’re far less likely to offend.
+But the good news is that if you follow a logical process to making your wedding guest list, step by step, and the ‘rules’ (which you make yourselves) are clear to your family, etc. then you’re far less likely to offend.
 And then you can get on with the fun stuff.
-So here it is, my ten step method of writing your guest list.
+So here it is, my ten step method for how to make a wedding guest list.
 Let’s go!

 Step 1: Crunch the numbers